secML/secML.github.io/src/content/post/class4.md

 ## Approach

-Their proposed technique consists of three components.
-They are Differentially private SGD (Stochastic Gradient Descent) Algorithm, Moments Accountant and Hyperparameter Tuning.
+Their proposed technique consists of three components: differentially private SGD (Stochastic Gradient Descent) Algorithm, Moments Accountant and Hyperparameter Tuning.

 #### Differentially private SGD Algorithm

 Algorithm 1 describes their method for training a model with parameters \\( \theta \\) by minimizing the loss function \\( L(\theta) \\).
-At each step of computing of SGD, they calculated the gradient \\( \nabla \theta L(\theta, x_i)\\) for a random subset then clip the (\\ l_2 \\) norm of each gradient.
+At each step of computing of SGD, they calculated the gradient \\( \nabla \theta L(\theta, x_i)\\) for a random subset then clip the \\(L_2\\) norm of each gradient.
 After that they computed the average and for ensuring the privacy they added noise in those.
 They took the opposite direction of this average noisy gradient.
-Finally, they ouputted the model with the privacy loss.
+Finally, they ouput the model with the privacy loss.

 <p align="center">
 <img src="/images/class4/algorithm_diff_priv_sgd.png" width="600" >